 Because this kind of session is so specific, the tutor is encouraged to meet with the instructor once a week to discuss what has been covered in class, and prep time is allowed for this as well.
 These sessions usually run for two hours, once a week.

 Tutors and mentors are hired by the Academic Learning Center to assist instructors in specific courses.
 Tutors and mentors are expected to attend class and work with students at that time.
 Outside of class tutoring and mentoring can also be scheduled.
 Tutors and mentors are paid for class preparation, in-class time, and outside tutoring.
 Courses for which in-class assistants may be hired in are

 - Intermediate Writing for College

 - FOCUS: Career Planning

 - One proofreader will work from 11:30 a.m. - 1:30 p.m.
 Monday through Friday.

 - One proofreader will work from 7:00 - 9:00 p.m.
 Monday through Thursday.

 - If you find a paper needs more than the normal allotted time, have the student make a follow-up appointment or refer him/her to the Writing Center.

 - Do not make appointments for long papers after 1 in the afternoon or 9 in the evening.

-- Online proofreading is available thru iLearn and proofreaders are assigned times to proofread papers in the system.
+- Online proofreading is available through iLearn and proofreaders are assigned times to proofread papers in the system.

-If you have any problems, please contact Kathryn DiCorcia at x2158
+If you have any problems, please contact the Academic Learning Center at x3300